odie5533/WarcMiddleware/README.md

     $ scrapy crawl simplespider -a url=http://www.eurogamer.net/

-This should output a WARC file named out.warc.
+This should output a WARC file named out.warc.gz

 DownloaderMiddleware
 --------------------